 - Data should be reviewed periodically and updated as necessary.
 If no longer required, it should be deleted and disposed of

-- P2V employees, partners and co-workers should request help from John D Timmins as managing partner if they are unsure of any aspects of data protection
+- P2V employees, partners and co-workers should request help from Chris Roper if they are unsure of any aspects of data protection

 When data is stored on paper it should be kept in a secure place where unauthorised people have no access.
 This includes electronically stored data that has been printed out: